jdelon02/agent-os/templates/commands/plan-product.md

 ---

-Plan a new product and install Agent OS in its codebase with intelligent context management.
+Plan a new product and install Agent OS in its codebase with intelligent context management and consolidated specification structure.

 Follow the instructions located in @/reference-docs/instructions/plan-product.md